Viking's Riders relate their Short Track Racing ("Cycle Speedway" as was) Life Stories (well, one of them does!).

 I straddled the bike very tentatively and paddled it around the field for a few minutes to get the feel of it, but before I knew it I was being hailed into the "pits" with the other riders.
 The top of the field was the pits.
 And yes, it was the pits!
-"Jimmy" turned out to be Jim Hewitson and little did anyone know but he was about to etch his place in Cycle Speedway history a few weeks later by attacking a Halifax rider with a brick, henceforth ensuring everyone knew him as "Jim the Brick".
+"Jimmy" turned out to be Jim Hewitson and little did anyone know but he was about to etch his place in Short Track history a few weeks later by attacking a Halifax rider with a brick, henceforth ensuring his place was enshrined in history as "Jim the Brick".
 Looking at the original match programme now, that would have been either Heat Four and the Halifax rider avoiding being turned into part of a house would be a Mr Kirkroyal, Boothtown Rapiers' Number 7 reserve, or else Heat Ten with their D Woodward excluded and Jimmy and I picking up a 3-3:

 I'm on a borrowed bike here, proper Canadian Bends!
 It must have been this race where Jimmy lost his cool - so I'd assume that this was the first staging of it and the lad at the back must have ploughed into him.